The Big Spring Hollow trail is a short but sweet singletrack

 Looking over a meadow toward Cascade

 Mountain, this view says it all.
 What a nice ride.
-Photo by Bruce,
+Original review and photos by Bruce

 buffed smooth, and is a delight to ride.
 The rate of climb is very